Encharted Cook

 A bowl of cooked sliced apples with a crisp streusel topping and whipped cream with text overlays.

-Old-fashioned apple crisp is a classic dessert of sliced apples baked with a crisp oat topping of butter, brown sugar, and warm baking spices.
+Old-fashioned Apple Crisp is a classic dessert of sliced apples baked with a crisp oat topping of butter, brown sugar, and warm baking spices.

 Are you looking for an easy and irresistible way to make the most of fall's apple harvest?
 With this simple old-fashioned apple crisp recipe, you can enjoy the perfect balance of sweet and tart apples with the satisfying crunch of a crumbly topping, all baked to golden perfection.